Skip to main content

 Who this is for

-- Investors using an anonymous holding LLC in Wyoming, New Mexico, Delaware, or Nevada who need a business address that does not reintroduce their home address.
+• Investors using an anonymous holding LLC in Wyoming, New Mexico, or Delaware who need a business address that does not reintroduce their home address.

 A real estate investor using a series limited liability company (LLC) or an anonymous holding LLC needs a real, deliverable business address for the parent entity, for each series doing business, and for each property-state registration.
 The structure guides explain which state to form in and stop before this part.